+Prep School

 When creating a halftone effect, keep the Lines Per Inch below 25-35 (dots should be individually visible and larger than a few pixels).
 You should also set the angle to 22.5 degrees, or some other irregular angle, so you don't get the patterning that happens with angles at 45 degree intervals (0, 45, 90, 135, etc.).

-ł Halftone Screen
+Halftone Screen

-1120 Halftone Screen all the
+1000 Halftone Screen ОК

-Frequency: 35 Lines/Inch
+Frequency: 35 Lines/Inch ~

 Angle: 22.5 degrees Cancel

-A COLOR Shape: Round Load
+Shape: Round Y Load

-Selfician - Save

-transparent
+and the second Save

-Image > Mode > Bitmap...
+transparent Image > Mode > Bitmap halftoned